dscho/pagefind-xkcd-demo/content/comics/2017-6-30-emoji-movie.md

 Megan: Did you see there's an emoji movie?

-Cueball: If they have to make a movie about a section of Unicode, it's not the worst choice...
+Cueball: If they have to make a movie about a section of Unicode, it's not the ***worst*** choice...

 Megan: They should do a whole series.
-I would watch the Combining Diacritical Marks movie.
+I would watch the *Combining Diacritical Marks movie*.

-Cueball: That series would have way too many characters.
+Cueball: That series would have ***way*** too many characters.